reacheraven/reacheraven/README.md

      --namespace reacheraven
 ```

-> NOTE: By default, the platform is installed and exposed via an ingress.
+> Note: By default, the platform is installed and exposed via an ingress.
 If you need to apply customizations—such as using Istio, adding annotations for ingress types, or other ingress adjustments - please refer to [Advanced Ingress Configuration](https://docs.reacheraven.io/#/installation/advanced-exposition) in docs for further details.

 This command will: